discourse/discourse/docs/INSTALL-digital-ocean.md

 <img src="https://meta-discourse.r.worldssl.net/uploads/default/3399/f3fc67ee6aa90ea4.png" width="690" height="477">

 You will receive a mail from Digital Ocean with the root password to your Droplet.
-(However, if you use SSH keys, you may not need a password to log in.)
+(However, if you know how to use SSH keys, you may not need a password to log in.)

 # Access Your Droplet